UptickNetwork/DID-docs/docs/verifier/verifier-backend.md

 It is built using libraries developed by the iden3 protocol team.
 Below, we'll explain how to install it using Docker and how it can be used to perform zero knowledge proofs.

-You can try our [Verifier Backend API](https://verifier-backend.polygonid.me/) running.
+You can try PrivadoID [Verifier Backend API](https://verifier-backend.polygonid.me/) running.

 ## Local Installation